zwang695/alexa-skills-list/skills/B01BPSVFD6/README.md

 To use the Gold Bug skill, try saying...

-* *Alexa, ask Gold Bug what's the price of (gold/silver/oil)*
+* *Alexa, ask Gold Bug what's the price of (gold/silver)*

-* *Alexa, ask Gold Bug what is the price of (gold/silver/oil)*
+* *Alexa, ask Gold Bug what is the price of (gold/silver)*

-* *Alexa, ask Gold Bug for the (gold/silver/oil) price*
+* *Alexa, ask Gold Bug for the (gold/silver) price*

-The skill will pull the latest closing day price and date for gold, silver or oil and speak the price and date in response.
+The skill will pull the latest closing day price and date for gold and silver and speak the price and date in response.
 No special requirements are needed.

 ***